nicksnyder/rotatingfile.go/README.md

 You can run the example with this command (assuming 6g compiler):
 	6g example.go && 6l example.6 && time ./6.out && rm example.*.log;

+## About

+rotatingfile.go was written by Nick Snyder.

+Send me a message on [Twitter](http://twitter.com/nickdsnyder) if you have any suggestions or comments.